Mayowa-Ojo/typescript-express-template/README.md

 # Typescript Express Template

-> Reduce the overhead of setting a new project with this minimal boilerplate.
+> Reduce the overhead of setting up a new project with this minimal boilerplate.

 ```
 Node v10.x.X+